-NEN HA implementation considerations:
+For NEN HA implementation

-The two nodes in an HA pair must match the size specified in this table.
-This is necessary because in the event of a failover, a single node must be able to manage the entire load.
+The two nodes in an HA pair must match the size specified in the above table.
+This is necessary because, in the event of a failover, a single node must be able to manage the entire load.